 (b) fix fees for any service provided at the facility and determine the persons or classes of person who are liable for payment of those fees in full or in part or who may be exempted from such payment.

-[Section 19 inserted by No. 3 of 2015 s.
+[Section 19 inserted: No. 3 of 2015 s.
 8.]

 20. Procedure on deaths or serious injuries in facilities